HelpingHandsProject/Application/README.md

 - The app is soly aimed towards helping people
 - Because of the current corona crisis we strive to develop the app as quickly as possible!
+- Even tough we want to develop the app quickly, safe authentication & server communication as well as the privacy of users are very important for us.

 ### Features of the app: